-The platform is transparent about the size of its insurance fund, with daily updates on its balance that can be seen on Historical Data page.
+The platform is transparent about the size of its insurance fund, with daily updates on its balance that can be seen on the Historical Data page.

 Comparing ByBit vs BitMEX in this regard it becomes apparent that ByBit’s current 200 BTC insurance fund is a drop in the bucket in comparison with BitMEX’s almost 30,000 BTC fund.

-However, it is proportional to the trading volume of Bybit, which is also couple of orders of magnitudes lower than BitMex’s.
+However, it is proportional to the trading volume of Bybit, which is also a couple of orders of magnitudes lower than BitMex’s.

 Referral and affiliate programs